 VANGuide

-Our 24 favorite spots in Vancouver for vegan Vietnamese food, margarita slushies, and some of the best Chinese food in North America.
+Our favorite spots for vegan Vietnamese food, Canadian fine dining, and some of the best Chinese food in North America.

 photo credit: Mark Yuen

-There are a few things you shouldn’t leave Vancouver without doing: take advantage of the city’s Italian, French, Chinese, and Indian options, try the best croissants in North America, and treat yourself to one of the city's several impressive tasting menus for less than $100 CAD.
-We’re here to help you with exactly where to do all of that and more.
-Here’s our guide to the 24 best restaurants, bars, and hotels in Vancouver.
+There are a few things you must do while you're in Vancouver: take advantage of the city’s rightly famous Italian, French, Chinese, and Indian spots, try some of the best croissants in North America, and go all in on tasting menus—many of them cost less than $150 CAD.
+Here’s where to do all that and more.

 photo credit: Ian Lanterman